TaxTips.ca

 When you are young and saving money, you are probably saving for a holiday, clothing, computer, or maybe even a car.
 Before you spend your money, you should think about your future, and allocate some of your savings to an emergency fund.
 Although you may not need an emergency fund at this time, it is best to start saving money when you are young, because the longer it is invested, the more it will grow due to compound earnings.

-Once you start working, even part time, you should open a Registered Retirement Savings Plan (RRSP), and start depositing your Pay Yourself First money (or more) into the RRSP.
-The reason we recommend putting the emergency money into an RRSP is:
+Once you start working, even part time, you should open a Tax Free Savings Account (TFSA) if you are in the lowest tax bracket, or a Registered Retirement Savings Plan (RRSP) if you are in higher tax brackets.
+Start depositing your Pay Yourself First money (or more) into the TFSA or RRSP.

-when you take the money out you won't be working, so you will be in a low tax bracket
+bullet when you take the money out you won't be working, so you will probably be in a low tax bracket.

-you are less likely to withdraw the funds for non-urgent reasons than if it was more accessible
+bullet you are less likely to withdraw the funds for non-urgent reasons than if it was more accessible.

 Your financial plan should include the following steps: